CheezBoiger/Vikr/README.md

 # Redesign
-This engine is going to be completely redesigned, The currently implementation is creating much more code smell that expected, and the further it is becoming complicated, the more it begins to pile on into a huge mess.
+This engine is going to be completely redesigned, The currently implementation is creating much more code smell than expected, and the further it is becoming complicated, the more it begins to pile on into a huge mess.
 This engine **IS UNDERGOING A MAJOR REDESIGN.**